ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 spoke to him twice myself, without receiving an answer.
 Could there be finer symptoms?
 Is not general incivility the very essence of love?"

-"Oh, yes!--of that kind of love which I suppose him to have felt.
+"Oh, yes! -- of that kind of love which I suppose him to have felt.
 Poor Jane!
 I am sorry for her, because, with her disposition, she may not get over it immediately.
 It had better have happened to you, Lizzy; you would have laughed yourself out of it sooner.
 But do you think she would be prevailed upon to go back with us?
-Change of scene might be of service--and perhaps a little relief from home may be as useful as anything."
+Change of scene might be of service -- and perhaps a little relief from home may be as useful as anything."

 Elizabeth was exceedingly pleased with this proposal, and felt persuaded